NeoSahadeo/sphinx-setup/README.md

 ## Deployment

-The deployment file is in the `.github/workflow` folder.
+The deployment file are in the `.github/workflow` folder.

 **NOTE**

-Make sure that pages is set to deploy from a workflow on Githubs settings.
+Make sure that pages are set to deploy from a workflow on Githubs settings.
 Deployment will fail otherwise!

 ## Contributing